 Regular home cleaning, especially vacuuming, can also keep fur and dander from accumulating.
 During heavy shedding seasons, increasing the frequency of these activities can help maintain a fur-free home.

 Vacuuming is a crucial part of maintaining a clean home, especially for cat owners dealing with pet hair.
-Investing in a vacuum cleaner with a High Efficiency Particulate Air (HEPA) filter can be particularly beneficial.
+Investing in a vacuum cleaner with a HEPA filter can be particularly beneficial.

 Well, a HEPA filter works by forcing air through a fine mesh that traps harmful particles such as pet dander, dust mites, and tobacco smoke.
 These filters can trap 99.97% of particles that are 0.3 microns in size, which includes most allergens.